monikasri04/StudySync/README.md

 - Visual Studio Code
 - Git & GitHub

-Project Structure
+Structure of the Project

-- index.html – Main webpage structure
+- index.html – Webpage layout
-- style.css – Styling and responsive design
+- style.css – Stylesheet for design
-- script.js – Interactive functionality
+- script.js – Functional code
-- assets/ – Images and resources
+- assets/ – Resources

-Steps Performed
+Steps Taken

-- Planned the user interface and learning workflow.
+- Developed an idea for user interface and learning process.
-- Designed responsive web pages.
+- Built responsive web pages.
-- Implemented interactive features using JavaScript.
+- Added interactivity with JavaScript coding.
-- Improved navigation and user experience.
+- Enhanced navigability and usability.
-- Tested responsiveness across devices.
+- Made sure that it works on all devices.

-Outcome
+Result

-Successfully developed a collaborative learning platform prototype that encourages student interaction and knowledge sharing while strengthening front-end development skills.
+A successful prototype of a collaborative learning website was created, allowing students to interact and share their knowledge and developing front-end programming abilities.